 The first step in getting started with agile for lawyers is to define your process.
 In agile, a Kanban board is used to define the workflow, provide an overarching view of tasks in progress, and highlights overall headway towards the end goal.

 What is a Kanban Board?

 Kanban boards offer a visual overview of work and its various stages.

 By creating a physical form for a “hidden” task (tasks often held in a team member’s head or on a screen), the Kanban board allows a visual representation of an invisible piece of work.

 This physical form enables team members to easily see the status of tasks, collaborate with other team members, and for managers to have an overarching view of the project progress as a whole.

 Traditionally, a Kanban board was a series of columns jotted on a whiteboard or piece of paper with sticky notes as the tasks.
-However, today’s agile lawyers rely on online tools like Legalboards.
+However, today’s agile lawyers rely on online tools like Legalboards (shown below).
 These digital tools give you quick access to your case details, due dates, tasks, invoices, and much, much more.

 The Anatomy of a Legal Kanban Board

 Legal Kanban boards usually have columns representing the phases your jobs pass through during the entire cycle, from client intakes to final delivery and billing.
 In other words, the columns represent all of the tasks you are doing, divided by status.